Whitepaper

 Why Palm Recognition

 Several features of the human body remain unique and constant throughout one's life, making them ideal for biometric identification by computers.
 Common methods include analyzing fingerprints, iris fractal patterns, and the genetic makeup of hair.
 While the analyses of these body traits stand out for their accuracy, it is time-consuming and resource-intensive.
 Iris scans require sophisticated hardware and are often met with user resistance given the inconvenient authentication process.
 Facial recognition, while popular for authentication on personal devices, lacks precision.
-Furthermore, the advancement in AI deepfake technology as well as easily accessible images online of most individuals, means that absolute certainty of liveness is difficult attain.
+Furthermore, the advancement in AI deepfake technology as well as easily accessible images online of most individuals, means that absolute certainty of liveness is difficult to attain.

 Consequently, palm scans and palm vein recognition has emerged as the preferred method.
 Its adoption is growing, with institutions around the world dedicating substantial resources to advance this technology, which is rapidly reaching maturity.
 This includes the likes of tech giants such as Amazon and Tencent utilizing the technology for offline payment use cases.